Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Experiments

 \subsection{Analysis}

 \textbf{Ablation Study.} We conduct an ablation study in Table \ref{tb:ablation}.
-The result reveals that our proposed \textsc{Canoe} (including Dual-GRPO and the designed short-form data synthesis) significantly improves the faithfulness of LLMs in both short-form and long-form generation.
+The result reveals that our proposed \textsc{Canoe} (including Dual-GRPO and the designed short-form data synthesis) significantly improves the faithfulness of LLMs in both short-form and long-form generation tasks.
 For Dual-GRPO, we observe that directly applying GRPO to synthesized short-form data leads to over-optimizing short-form generation and a false response generation pattern.
-We find that tuned models tend to directly copy text spans from the given context as the final answer instead of following instructions in long-form generation tasks (we show the case study in the Appendix \ref{appendix:grpo_vis} to visually show this phenomenon).
+We find that tuned models tend to directly copy text spans from the given context as the final answer instead of following instructions in long-form generation tasks (we show the case study in Table \ref{tab:sum_grpo_case} to visually show this phenomenon).
 Thus, the generated responses do not contain syntactically and semantically complete sentences for long-form generation tasks, which leads to low QualityScore performance and also invalidates the metric used for evaluating faithfulness.
-We also explore the effectiveness of our training data construction strategy.
 For the designed QA tasks used to ensure the complexity and diversity of training data, we replace the designed Reasoning-required Context and Inconsistent Context samples with the same number of samples that contain Straightforward Context.
 We find that involving these more challenging instances can improve the effectiveness of RL training.
 We also replace the data points that contain Counterfactual Context with the same number of factual samples.
 The designed Counterfactual Context improves the final performance as it prevents models from depending on their learned factual knowledge to find the right answers.

-\textbf{Case Study.} We further conduct a case study in Table \ref{tab:case} to visually show the advantages of \textsc{Canoe}.
-Our method ensures the statements are faithful and comprehensive, and the text flows naturally.
+\textbf{Case Study.} We find that directly applying GRPO instead of our Dual-GRPO to synthesized short-form data leads to over-optimizing short-form generation and a false response generation pattern.
+As shown in Table \ref{tab:sum_grpo_case}, we find that the tuned model GRPO-LLaMA-8B tends to copy text spans from the given context as the final answer instead of following instructions in the summarization task.
+We also observe the same phenomenon in the tasks of text simplification and long-form QA; more details can be found in the Appendix~\ref{appendix:grpo_vis}.
+However, when we apply Dual-GPRO, we find that trained models can generate fluent and complete sentences.
+Thus, Dual-GRPO not only improves the faithfulness of LLMs in two types of response generation but also ensures the utility.
+We also conduct a case study in Table \ref{tab:case} to show the advantages of \textsc{Canoe}. \textsc{Canoe} ensures the statements are faithful and comprehensive, and the text flows naturally.